albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 No matter what, I have absolute belief I can keep on spinning.

+Only the gradient matters.

 Happiness is nowhere near as productive a concept as learning.

 The goal is to align what you want with what you want, which is fully achievable in the limit.

 Achieve certainty without external dependencies: You can gain confidence in the correctness of your hypotheses by telling yourself to do something and doing it.
 See [Paul Erdos](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) on amphetamines.

-Most people wouldn't even take the time to read a couple of these takes.
+Most people wouldn't even take the time to read a couple of these texts.

 Maybe I was wrong and not only does real-life meta-thinking require the same techniques as the web-game [Derivative Clicker](https://gzgreg.github.io/DerivativeClicker/), but it has the same mechanics.
 Compounding advantage.